-Saint Louis University offers numerous options in traveling to and around campus.
-Below is a brief overview of transportation options available through SLU:
+Saint Louis University offers numerous options for traveling to and around campus.
+Below is a brief overview of transportation options available through SLU and external partners:

 Billiken Shuttle Service